Lighting Repair for Homes, HOA Common Areas, and Commercial Properties

 Most lighting repairs fail because only the symptom gets replaced.
-A new lamp or fixture won’t solve recurring flicker when the real issue is voltage drop, splice corrosion, or a stressed transformer leg.
+A new lamp or fixture will not solve recurring flicker when the real issue is voltage drop, splice corrosion, or a stressed transformer leg affecting a home, an entry feature, or a common-area run.

 Our repair process isolates the actual failure path first, then fixes it cleanly.
 We test transformer behavior, trace runs, rebuild waterproof splices, and document what matters so the next service visit is faster and predictable.